-Last year, Granite Gear retired their most popular backpack of all time, the venerable Vapor Trail, and announced that it would be replaced by a new backpack, the Granite Gear Crown VC 60.
-I’ve been testing the Crown VC for the past few weeks and it is a bomber pack that combines the durability and quality that Granite Gear packs are known for with many of the features and functions that characterize lightweight and ultralight backpacks.
-I’m very excited to see a pack like this hit the market and think it will be a big hit with long distance hikers and recreational backpackers.
+The Granite Gear Crown VC is a bomber pack that combines the durability and quality that Granite Gear packs are known for with many of the features and functions that characterize lightweight and ultralight backpacks.
+It been a big hit long distance hikers and recreational backpackers.

 With 60 liters (3,660 cubic inches) of internal storage, the Crown VC can carry a lot of gear and food.
 A top loader, the Crown has a cavernous main pocket with a roll top closure and an internal hang loop for securing a hydration reservoir.
 It also has two tightly woven mesh pockets on the sides of the pack for storing water bottles and a large mesh front pocket for storing additional gear that you want at hand so you don’t have top open up the main compartment during the day.